MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/sm/Plan/Service-Manager-Performance.md

 ```

 ## View Performance
-When you create views, plan on using “typical” classes in the system whenever possible.
-Most object classes—for example, Incident Management—have two types: “typical” and “advanced”.
+When you create views, plan on using ï¿½typicalï¿½ classes in the system whenever possible.
+Most object classesï¿½for example, Incident Managementï¿½have two types: ï¿½typicalï¿½ and ï¿½advancedï¿½.
 The typical object type contains simple references to a small subset of data that is related to an item.
 The advanced type contains many complex references to data that are related to an item.
 Typical types are simple projections; advanced types are complex projections.
 Most advanced object types are used to populate different fields in forms that you would not normally want to see displayed in a view.
 Whenever you create a view based on an advanced object type and when you open the view, Service Manager queries the database and a large amount of data is read.
 However, very little of the retrieved data is actually displayed or used.

 If you encounter performance problems with the views that you have defined when you use advanced object types in views, switch to using typical types.
 Or alternatively, you can create your own projection types that contain only the data you need to base a view upon.
 For more information, see the [Creating Views That Use Related Property Criteria (Type Projections) : Software Views Example blog post](http://go.microsoft.com/fwlink/p/?LinkID=184819) blog entry on the SCSM Engineering Team Blog.